Emerson Automation Solutions

 Size: 100,000 SF

-This facility contains 50,000 SF of offices, the majority of which are design engineers.
-The offices are a steel frame/curtain wall structure that joins with a concrete tilt wall assembly structure.
-Within the assembly block is an area called “staging”, where clients can come for anywhere from a few days to weeks for witness testing and training.
+Containing 50,000 SF of offices for mainly design engineers, the offices are a steel frame/curtain wall structure that joins with a concrete tilt wall assembly structure.
+Within the assembly block exists a “staging” area where clients can visit for a few days to weeks for witness testing and training.

-To integrate with Emerson’s campus, the office building has large areas of glass surrounded by green space.
-The long walls of the assembly block are compose of tilt wall panels painted in a horizontal, random pattern of bars, reminiscent of a bar code or OCR code.
-It transitions from dark to light, lessening the overall mass of the building on the site.
+To integrate with Emerson’s campus, the office building features glass walls surrounded by green space.
+Composed of tilt wall panels, the long walls of the assembly block are painted in a horizontal, random pattern of bars, reminiscent of a bar code or OCR code.
+Transitioning from dark to light, it lessens the overall mass of the building on the site.